tgaff/installfest/ruby_on_rails_stack.md

 # Installfest Step 3: Ruby on Rails Stack (Ruby, Rails, PostgreSQL)

-Our Ruby on Rails stack will reuse the front end tools we start the class with.
-It will introduce Ruby on Rails as our back end framework and PostgreSQL as our database.

-###Verify Previously Installed Versions
+**Plan overview:**

+1. Update your install of the ruby programming language and install rvm to manage versions of ruby.
+2. Install Ruby on Rails, a back end web development framework for thr ruby programming language.
+3. Install PostgreSQL, a database.

+## Check Previous Installs

 If you have already experimented with ruby or Ruby on Rails before, verify your versions are correct for this upcoming class.